-$\rightarrow$ Applications for renewal or supplementation of your currently active IMLS awards are not eligible to compete with applications for new awards.

-- → There is no limit to the number of applications you may submit under the Planning, Forum, National Implementation, Applied Research, or Early Career Research project types. - → You may only submit one application under the Community-Centered Implementation project type. - $\rightarrow\,$ You may not submit the same proposal under more than one project type. - $\rightarrow$ Individual Project Directors may be named on multiple applications.
+- → Applications for renewal or supplementation of your currently active IMLS awards are not eligible to compete with applications for new awards. - → There is no limit to the number of applications you may submit under the Planning, Forum, National Implementation, or Applied Research project types. - → You may only submit one application under the Community-Centered Implementation project type. - → You may not submit the same proposal under more than one project type. - → Individual Project Directors may be named on multiple applications.